Last updated: July 14, 2026

 - Feature social proof like client logos, testimonials, or industry recognition

-A strong digital foundation allows you to measure engagement, test ideas, and capture leads efficiently—all critical for showing early ROI.
+A strong digital foundation lets you measure engagement, test ideas, and capture leads efficiently—all critical for showing early ROI.
+This is where a deliberate build and design approach pays off, turning your site from a brochure into a working revenue asset.

 Step 3: Focus on Data-Backed Decisions